massoncheg/forgejo-docs/docs/admin/command-line.md

-   --keep-labels              do not affect the labels when updating an existing runner --name string              name of the runner (default runner) (default: "runner") --version string           version of the runner (not required since v1.21)
+   --keep-labels              do not affect the labels when updating an existing runner --name string              name of the runner (default runner) (default: "runner") --version string           version of the runner (not required since v1.21) --ephemeral                instruct Forgejo to permanently unregister this runner after it has run one job
 ```

 ### forgejo-cli f3